-Work Related Learning (WRL) occurs within the school year, with a both experience of work and work experience placements as appropriate for pupils within Year 11 and the Post-16 provision.
+Work Related Learning (WRL) occurs within the school year, with external and internal work experience placements as appropriate for pupils within Year 11 and the Post-16 provision.
 Pupils are supported to generalize their learning into real-life contexts.

 In providing high quality WRL opportunities, we are mindful of the Gatsby Benchmarks (see appendix 5) and work to ensure that our provision is structured in such a way to meaningfully meet these.